programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘
 ```

 The file ‘summer games’ is the initial starting point when loading the game.
-After inserting the disk into a real Commodore 64 or one of the various emulators, and typing in the standard loading command, it’s this file that starts the process.
+After inserting the disk into a real Commodore 64 or an emulator, and typing in the standard loading command, it’s this file that starts the process.
 Despite some gibberish, there are some discernible differences.
-The clean version’s ‘summer games’ file mentions “loader” which is a file that is not present in the cracked version.
-The cracked ‘summer games’ file, on the other hand, shows a tag by the games’ cracker “Saturnus the Invincible”, as well as being longer.
+The clean version’s ‘summer games’ file mentions `loader` which is a file that is not present in the cracked version.
+The cracked `summer games` file, on the other hand, shows a tag by the games’ cracker “Saturnus the Invincible”, as well as being longer.
 The Commodore 64 used special characters that can’t be decoded on modern systems.
 Luckily, [C64-Tools](https://www.c64-tools.com/basic-2-extractor) and [SCA’s own platform](https://www.sca.ch/c64/software/sca-releases/SCA-Summer%20Games/SUMMER%20GAMES/view-source) allow us to display the file’s content with the correct characters.

 {% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-04.png" alt="The excerpt of a screenshot shows three lines of code, each line alternating between white and grey background.
 The font is always black." caption="Figure 4.
 Clean version’s 'summer games' file content, produced with C64-Tools." %}